worldmaking/datt3074/index.md

 - Final project discussions

-- Radio discussions

-- Longer-term projects -- do you want to do things in the Alice Lab?

 - **[Attendance check](https://eclass.yorku.ca/mod/attendance/manage.php?id=3730784)**

 ---

 Back in chapter 2 we saw how to play a buffer~ with the `sample` operator, using linear interpolation to estimate the values between samples.
 Remember, linear interpolation is just like a `mix` crossfade.